MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2024/install-ltsc-preview.md

 # Install Office LTSC Preview

-> [!IMPORTANT]
-> - Office LTSC 2024 is generally available on the [Volume Licensing Service Center (VLSC)](https://www.microsoft.com/licensing/servicecenter/default.aspx) as of September 16, 2024.
-> - The preview expired on January 17, 2022 and the Office apps are now in reduced functionality mode.
-> - For steps on how to update your preview installation to Office LTSC 2024, see [Update Office LTSC 2024 Preview to Office LTSC 2024](update-from-preview.md).

 > [!NOTE]
 > - This article is for a preview program and is subject to change.
 >
 > - This preview program is intended for organizations that expect to buy and deploy Office LTSC 2024, the new volume licensed (perpetual) version of Office.
 >
-> - This preview program isn’t intended for organizations that have already purchased and deployed Office from a Microsoft 365 (or Office 365) plan.
+> - This preview program isn’t intended for organizations that have already purchased and deployed Office from a Microsoft 365 plan.
 >
 > - This preview program isn't intended for home users of Office.

 Preview versions of the following products are available for you to install and test on devices running Windows in your organization.

-- Office LTSC Professional Plus 2024 Preview
+- Microsoft Office LTSC Professional Plus 2024 Preview
-- Project Professional 2024 Preview
+- Microsoft Project Professional 2024 Preview
-- Visio Professional 2024 Preview
+- Microsoft Visio LTSC Professional 2024 Preview

 For information about the preview version of Office for devices running macOS, see [Overview of Office LTSC for Mac 2024 (Preview)](overview-mac-preview.md).